thecmdrunner/quick-vm/docs/diy-vm.md

 > **Linux Kernel 5.4 LTS** or newer is recommended

-## Download the Windows 10 ISO and KVM VirtIO drivers
+## Downloading ISOs

-You will need **Windows 10 Pro/Pro N/Pro Workstation/Enterprise**, as they have Hyper-V Support which is needed if you want to run Anti-Cheat games and use Winapps.
+If you want to run Anti-Cheat games and use Winapps, you will need **Windows 10 Pro/Pro N/Pro Workstation/Enterprise**, as they have Hyper-V Support which is required.

 1. Download [Windows 10 Pro ISO](https://www.microsoft.com/en-us/software-download/windows10ISO), and [VirtIO Drivers (Stable)](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)